Unrealized Projects 1930-1934

 THAIS (1932)

 Thaïs was a famous Greek hetaera (courtesan) who lived during the time of Alexander the Great and accompanied him on his campaigns.
 Thaïs first came to the attention of history when, in 330 BC, Alexander the Great burned down the palace of Persepolis after a drinking party.
-Thaïs was present at the party and gave a speech which convinced Alexander to burn the palace.
+Thaïs was present and gave a speech which convinced Alexander to destroy the palace.
+Why Garbo never made the film is unknown.

 SOURCE: GARBO book